 a quick-start guide (with a FREE LESSON just below)

-This website, despite all its riches, can't substitute for a flesh-and-blood harmonica teacher--somebody who listens to you play and offers feedback, guides your development in a hands-on way, etc. But my videos, tabs, jam tracks, and music can take you surprisingly far, if you're willing to put in the work.
+This website can't substitute for a flesh-and-blood harmonica teacher--somebody who listens to you play and offers feedback, guiding your development in a hands-on way.
+But my videos, tabs, jam tracks, and music can take you far, if you're willing to put in the work.